PaperMC/docs/docs/paper/dev/getting-started/userdev.md

 ---
 slug: /dev/userdev
 sidebar_label: Paperweight Userdev
-description: A guide on how to use the Paperweight Userdev Gradle plugin to access internal code.
+description: A guide on how to use the paperweight-userdev Gradle plugin to access internal code.
 ---

 # paperweight-userdev